ObjectOops/icmc/slides/pages/days/day01/day01.md

 - Hello World
 - *Break*
 - About Java and Python
-- Variables, built-in functions, basic I/O
+- Variables and basic I/O
 - Common Errors and Debugging
 - *Worksheet*